Piyushbankhede/amazon-frontend-clone/README.md

-# amazon-frontend-clone

-i am making a amazon frontend clone using terraform to deploy aws ec instance and using jenkins and trivy  and owasp  docker git and sonarqube so make a readme.md file for me
 # Amazon Frontend Clone

 This project aims to create a clone of the Amazon frontend using various technologies including Terraform, AWS EC2 instances, Jenkins, Trivy, OWASP, Docker, Git, and SonarQube.